ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Target Audience

   - User who are looking for volunteering projects
-  - User who have an affinity to animals, nature and travel topics
+  - User who have an affinity for animals, nature and travel topics
-  - User of any age (maybe limited for volunteering in person) and residing all over the world can activley support
+  - User of any age (maybe limited for volunteering in person due to physical effort) or gender and residing all over the world can activley support

 ## User Stories

   - A user should be able to determine the site's purpose immediately
   - A user should be able to easily and intuitively navigate the site
   - A user should be able to identify the content of each page easily
-  - A user should feel comfortable contacting the business for more information or to book an package
+  - A user should feel comfortable contacting the NGO for more information, donate a  certain ammount or register for voluntary work

 ## Site Aims

 - To introduce the business to the user in a warm, friendly and inviting manner
-- To provide the user with all the information needed to contact the business or to book an package for volunteering
+- To provide the user with all the information needed to contact the business or to register for voluntary work
 - To offer a alternative but also simple way to support (donation), if the user doesn´t want to volunteer in person
-- To offer a clear method to contact the business
 - To provide information about the organisation members and their mission
 - To supply a short overview of the main projects to work on together
+- To deliver and explain two easy to understand options of supporting the organisation
-- To deliver a starting guide to the cost of volunteering
+- To offer a clear method to contact the business by an form

 # Design